 I had no idea that I was actually in a coniferous forest until I went to fetch water the first morning and ran into an enormous California Juniper tree (Juniperus californica) right next to the faucet!

 These babies are in the Cypress Family, which means they are conifers (cone-bearing plants with naked seeds).
-The young growth looks dramatically different from the mature leaves, and the tiny "cones" look like little blue berries.
+The tiny "cones" look like little blue berries.
 They are about the same size as blueberries, in fact.

 California Junipers are found from 1500 to 5000 feet in altitude in high desert or desert transition areas.
 They are often multi-trunked and typically less than 20 feet in height.
 They are dioecious, meaning that some trees are males and some are females.